THANK YOU!

 Meet Deborah

 Deborah L. Dance has devoted over 25 years to serving the citizens of Cobb County with unwavering professionalism, integrity, and dedication.
-As the former Cobb County Attorney and a former member of the Cobb County Planning Commision, she has demonstrated her commitment to Cobb County.
+As the former Cobb County Attorney and a former member of the Cobb County Planning Commission, she has demonstrated her commitment to Cobb County.
 During her 24 years as an attorney with the County Attorney’s Office, she represented the Board of Commissioners and advised all departments of County government, including the Courts, Court Administration, Finance, Human Resources, and the County Manager.
 Throughout her career, she excelled in transactional negotiations, litigation, analysis, legal advisement, and problem solving.
 A graduate of the County’s Excel Management program and an alumni of Leadership Cobb and Honorary Commanders, Dance is also a member of the Cobb Bar Association and is admitted to practice in multiple high-profile courts, including the Supreme Court of the United States.

 Values, Commitment & Mission